 The next stage

 As time passed, Des became sole Director of Mercat.
 The business continued to grow but there was only so much that could be achieved by a part-time administration in the summer holidays – Des was still a full time teacher.
 The tour competition grew – so my father stopped teaching and devoted himself entirely to Mercat Tours.

 Recognition and reputation

 Mercat grew exponentially.
-We attained 'Investors in People' recognition in record time; we won the contract from City of Edinburgh Council to open and operate tours of the Mary Kings Close, which we did successfully for five years; we doubled our guiding staff and trebled our income in five years; we were named a Five Star tourist attraction by VisitScotland and in 2001 we won the coveted Scottish Thistle Award for Cultural Tourism and were described as 'pioneers' achieving GOLD award in the Green Tourism Business Scheme.
+We attained 'Investors in People' recognition in record time; we won the contract from City of Edinburgh Council to open and operate tours of the Mary Kings Close, which we did successfully for five years; we doubled our guiding staff and trebled our income in five years; we were named a Five Star tourist attraction by VisitScotland and in 2001, won the coveted Scottish Thistle Award for Cultural Tourism and were described as 'pioneers' achieving GOLD award in the Green Tourism Business Scheme.
 We were also recognised as a Living Wage Employer in 2017 for our commitment to looking after our team and recognising their hard work and loyalty with a real living wage.

 Since then the company has continued to flourish – based on the value of truly superb guides with a drive to be the best we can be.

 The Mercat family

 We have diversified and now provide a wide range of tours in and around Scotland, as well as historic characters for historic settings and even tours of the battlefields of Europe provided by our sister company, Mercat Tours International.